 Just behind the main promenade of Blanes, there are hidden some of the most beautiful secret beaches on Costa Brava.
 The ideal choice for every sunbath lover is the Cala Bona cove.

 Cala Bona is hidden behind high cliffs surrounding the main beach in Blanes.
 As a result, walk to this spot is full of stunning views of the entire city.

 Cala Bona is nice and peaceful; seawater seems to be almost transparent with many azure glares.

 Afternoon with Spanish cuisine

-The central point of Blanes is a small but charming street.
-You can find there a lot of local markets and coffee shops.
+In the central point of Blane, you can find many local markets and coffee shops.

 Public transport from Barcelona to Blanes

 Cercanias is the most popular mode of public transportation between Barcelona and Blanes (RENFE operates it).
 You should get on the R1 train line which goes directly to Blanes.
 Trains run every 30 minutes; a detailed timetable can be found at RENFE’s website.